Skip to main content

 Café Americain

 Café Americain, located in the famous Clayton Hotel Amsterdam American, is the oldest grand café in the Netherlands, dating back to 1902.
 The building features a beautiful art nouveau interior with leaded-glass windows, enormous antique chandeliers, a collection of precious art and impressive murals.
-There’s also an antique reading table with a good selection of magazines and newspapers, and the large terrace is a great place to soak up the summer sun on Leidseplein.
+There’s also an antique reading table with a good selection of magazines and newspapers, and the large terrace is a great place to enjoy the summer sun on Leidseplein.

 Café De Jaren

-Amsterdam’s grand café De Jaren tends to attract a younger crowd.
+Just a stone's throw away from an inner city university campus, Amsterdam’s grand café De Jaren tends to attract a younger crowd.
 Situated in a former bank building, the roomy, light-filled interior has a tiled mosaic floor, modern art on the walls and an impressive bar with a great selection of liqueurs and eaux de vie.
 But perhaps its best feature is the spectacular outdoor terrace overlooking the river Amstel.

 Café Luxembourg